-With the implementation of new exam structure in CBSE class 10, students might be busy preparing for the upcoming board exams.
+Amid the speculations about the datesheet for CBSE Class 10 Board Exam 2018, students might be fully packed with the exam preparations.
 They would be working hard to prepare the whole syllabus to do well in the CBSE Class 10 Board Exams 2018 but hardly they would have bothered to prepare for the practical exams as well.
 Though being an essential part of the CBSE Board Exams, the practical exam is often overlooked and ignored.
 Most of the students forget the fact that the marks obtained in practical exams will be added to their internal assessment which will finally get added to the theory marks for the final assessment.
 Moreover, a practical examination is a test to determine if the student is able to implement theoretical knowledge into practical life.
 So, students must be serious while preparing for the practical exams.

 Viewing the importance of practical exams, jagranjosh brings here the revised syllabus for the CBSE Class 10 Science Practical Exams along with some important preparation tips to perform well in the exam.

 CBSE Class 10 Science Practical Syllabus: